reddit/rollingpin/README.md

 * after a number of hosts have completed their work, the rollout can pause to allow [sanity checking][1] before continuing on (`--pauseafter`)

+If configured, graphite will be sent a metric of the form `events.deploy.{component}` for each component deployed.

 The rolling pin also features integration with [Harold][2].

 See [example.ini](example.ini) for configuration instructions.